tud-phi/qb-softhand2-tudelft/README.md

 ## Start the SoftHand controller
 Connect the SoftHand's cable to the power supply and a USB port on your PC.
 See the documentation for details. \
+If you have never set it up, you probably need to add your linux user to the `dialout` group to grant right access to the serial port resources.
+Execute the following in a terminal: `sudo gpasswd -a <linux_user_name> dialout`; you may need to reboot afterwards. \
 To bring the SoftHand controller online, use the below terminal command.
 Note that the launch file name is different from the bitbucket instructions.
 ```
 roslaunch qb_hand_control control_qbhand2m.launch standalone:=true activate_on_initialization:=true device_id:=<actual_device_id>